Keeping your mouth, teeth and gums healthy is an important part of managing your diabetes.

 How to keep your mouth healthy

-- Check your blood sugars – regularly check them and try to keep in your target range.
+- Check your blood sugars – regularly check them and try to keep them in your target range.

 - See your dentist – having diabetes doesn’t mean you get free dental treatment but you need to book regular check-ups.
+Ask for your Basic Peridontal Examination scores and what they mean to help you to monitor your own gum health.

 - Choose the right food and drink – follow a healthy, balanced diet which is low in sugar.